 Professor Ajayan earned his B. Tech in metallurgical engineering from Banaras Hindu University in 1985 and Ph.D. in materials science and engineering from Northwestern University in 1989.
 After three years of post-doctoral experience at NEC Corporation in Japan, he spent two years as a research scientist at the Laboratoire de Physique des Solides, Orsay in France and nearly a year and a half as an Alexander von Humboldt fellow at the Max-Planck-Institut fur Metallforschung, Stuttgart in Germany.
 In 1997, he joined the materials science and engineering faculty at Rensselaer Polytechnic Institute (RPI) as an Assistant Professor and was the Henri Burlage chair Professor in Engineering until he left RPI in 2007.
 He joined the mechanical engineering and materials science department of Rice University, as the Benjamin M. and Mary Greenwood Anderson Professor in Engineering from July 2007.
 From 2014, he is the founding chair of the new department of Materials Science and NanoEngineering at Rice University.

-Professor Ajayan’s research interests include synthesis and structure-property relations of nanostructures and nanocomposites, materials science and applications of nanomaterials, energy storage, and phase stability in nanoscale systems.
+Professor Ajayan's research interests include synthesis and structure-property relations of nanostructures and nanocomposites, materials science and applications of nanomaterials, energy storage, and phase stability in nanoscale systems.
 He is one of the pioneers in the field of carbon nanotubes and was involved in the early work on the topic along with the NEC group.
-He has published one book and 780 journal papers with nearly 65,000 citations and an h-index of 121, based on the ISI database.
-He has given more than 350 invited talks including named, keynote, and plenary lectures, at multiple international conferences and universities.
+He has published one book and 1000 journal papers with nearly 95,000 citations and an h-index of 150, based on ISI database.
+He has given more than 375 invited talks including several named lectures, keynote and plenary lectures in several countries and at several international conferences.